AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/05-HTTP-Response.md

 - Status code `500 Internal Server Error` means that **the server crashed while** processing your request.

-This coul be caused either by a **bug of the software** at the server-side, or by an incorrect invocation made by the client.
+This coul be caused either by a **bug of the software** at the server side, or by an incorrect invocation made by the client.

-- Status code `501 Not Implemented` may be returned when certain **functionality** is not yet **implemented** by the server\-side software.
+- Status code `501 Not Implemented` may be returned when certain **functionality** is not yet **implemented** by the server side software.

-- Status code `503 Service Unavailable` may be returned when a component at the **server-side is not ready**.
+- Status code `503 Service Unavailable` may be returned when a component at the **server side is not ready**.

 You can learn about the other status codes in the official **HTTP 1.1 standard: the RFC 7231**.